 - Jaw pain or stiffness

 The Removal Process

-Based on the preference of the dentist and the patient a local anesthetic can be used to numb the areas where the tooth will be extracted.
-We may also use laughing gas which can be discussed between the dentist and patient.
-Extractions are a common procedure and should not cause undue stress.
-We use a non-traumatic technique to gently ease teeth out when performing extractions.
-This allows for faster recovery time.
+Based on the preference of the dentist and the patient, a local anesthetic will be used to numb the areas where the tooth will be extracted.
+Sedation may also be available if it’s required.
+We use a minimally invasive technique to remove teeth as gently as possible.
+We want you to feel comfortable and have a fast recovery.

 Frequently Asked Questions

 - Avoid spitting, mouth rinsing, blowing your nose, using a straw, and smoking in the first 24 hours after tooth extraction.